on this page

 If you provide the original supply and all repeat supplies on one occasion, you need to:

-- endorse the prescriptions with your initials.
+- sign the prescription with your initials.

-- your prescriber number
+- your name, practice address, and prescriber number

 - your patient’s name and address